Neural-Cellular-Automata/website/README.md

 ---

+## NCA Literature
+Here is the curated list of references, categorized and formatted in tables with direct links to the papers or official repository pages.
 ### 🤖 Neural Cellular Automata (NCA) & Deep Learning

 This section covers the "modern" era where update rules are learned using neural networks and backpropagation.